sedol1339/files/abstracts.md

 Gorbunov, E., Danilova, M., & Gasnikov, A. (2020).
 Stochastic Optimization with Heavy-Tailed Noise via Accelerated Gradient Clipping. arXiv, 2005.10785.
 Retrieved from https://arxiv.org/abs/2005.10785v2

+    - We propose clipped-SSTM: a first-order method for smooth convex stochastic optimization
+    - Clipped-SSTM is for heavy-tailed distributed noise in stochastic gradients
+    - Clipped-SSTM is based on SGD and and gradient clipping
+    - We derive some theoretical bounds

 Hu, W., Xiao, L., & Pennington, J. (2020).
 Provable Benefit of Orthogonal Initialization in Optimizing Deep Linear Networks. arXiv, 2001.05992.
 Retrieved from https://arxiv.org/abs/2001.05992v1

     - Proof that orthogonal initialization speeds up convergence